Donor-advised funds: A popular tax-advantaged way to give to charity

 If you’re expecting changes to the tax code during a Biden presidency, those looking to maximize the benefits of charitable giving may want to look into donor-advised funds.
 So consider adding it to your toolbox when planning your estate and managing your tax situation.

-Given the complexity surrounding these planning issues, it’s wise to consult tax and estate advisers to address your particular situation, Hanson says.
+Given the complexity surrounding these planning issues, it’s wise to consult tax and estate advisors to address your particular situation, Hanson says.